 Many heart rhythm disturbances are potentially treatable without medications by cardiac ablation.
 Cardiac ablation can be an option for anyone looking to improve quality of life, minimize their symptoms and reduce the financial burden as well as adverse side effects of medications.

-At Tenet Florida Physician Services, cardiac electrophysiology is just one of many services our team of heart specialists provides for patients.
-If you were recently diagnosed with heart disease, need a second opinion or you’re looking for a highly skilled, compassionate heart specialist, you can find the care you need at Tenet Florida Physician Services.
-The Tenet Florida Physician Services network of cardiologists includes some of the leading cardiac specialists in South Florida.
+At Palm Beach Health Network Physician Groups, cardiac electrophysiology is just one of many services our team of heart specialists provides for patients.
+If you were recently diagnosed with heart disease, need a second opinion or you’re looking for a highly skilled, compassionate heart specialist, you can find the care you need at Palm Beach Health Network Physician Groups.
+The Palm Beach Health Network Physician Groups network of cardiologists includes some of the leading cardiac specialists in South Florida.
 When you mention any heart-related symptoms to your primary care doctor, ask to be referred to South Florida’s dedicated team of highly skilled cardiologists.

 Visit our Find a Doctor page to find a cardiologist near you!